abdelrahman1421/GCP-Python-Counter-App-Deployment/README.md

 kubectl get svc
 ```
 > - Copy `load-balancer` IP followed by Port
-> - Paste it in browser and chek app
+> - Paste it in the browser and check app

 ## Final Result